pikawika/VUB-CC-Project/GANSpace/exploring_GANSpace.md

 However, more pre-trained StyleGAN2 models are made available by NVIDIA on [google drive](https://drive.google.com/drive/folders/1yanUI9m4b4PWzR0eurKNq6JR1Bbfbh6L) and the [NVIDIA website](https://nvlabs-fi-cdn.nvidia.com/stylegan2/networks/).
 These pre-trained models can also be used in the tool by implementing their download in: `models/wrappers.py`.

 The tool also allows for using your own StyleGAN, StyleGAN2 and BigGAN models.
 This has not been explored for this project.

+## Intercepting generation of new image

+Generating new images happens through a function call of resample_latent in interactive.py, the line is commented.
+Getting the outputted canvas is easy through the same code used for the added download button.
+This image can then be given to a reverse image search algorithm as discussed in the paper.
+If the image resembles one from the existing training set too much, the function can be called again.

 ## Interesting layers and components
 Some of the more interesting layers and components are given here.
 If a component is used for a figure in the paper, it's specifically stated in the description.